eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 That's it!
 You now know how to create a ESLint custom formatter, publish it, and use it in a project.

-If you'd like to view the code referenced in this post, check out [the repository on Github](https://github.com/bpmutter/eslint-formatter-toml).
+If you'd like to view the source code for the example in this post, check out [the repository on Github](https://github.com/bpmutter/eslint-formatter-toml).